SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-04-doj-smackdowns.md

 business.
 The smart lawyers, with good survival instincts, have either already left or will at least stop doing _this._

-Apparently there are many non-smart lawyers at DoJ.
+Apparently there are many other, non-smart, lawyers at DoJ.

 Or at least many who are willing to be intimidated by non-smart fascist bosses.